Meet Tim Swannie….

 The company was founded in 2005 by Tim Swannie, who had moved from the UK to the French Riviera, and Frenchman Francois Xavier de Vial, when they discovered their mutual desire to help people buy a dream home in France.

-In the first of a series of two interviews with the Home Hunts directors, we asked Tim Swannie twenty questions to find out more:
+We asked Tim Swannie twenty questions to find out more:

 Whereabouts do you live in France and why did you choose to settle there?

 I live in Grasse on the French Riviera.
-I moved here nearly three years ago, but have been based around this area (mainly Mougins and Valbonne) for around 15 years now.
+I moved here around 5 years ago, but have been based around this area (mainly Mougins and Valbonne) for around 15 years now.
 I chose to move to Grasse for a few reasons, but mainly because I really like the town – it has a very interesting history, it’s full of charm and has good facilities.
 I am constantly on the move and so its location is also convenient for me to travel around.

 Grasse recently received a large grant from the government and they are heavily investing in the development of the town.
 Right now it is one of the best places to invest in property on the Riviera.